 Redox equations need to be balanced but, except for the most simple ones, it cannot be done by inspection (also called trial and error).
 I take that back, complex ones can be done by trial and error.
 It typically takes quite a bit of work, especially when compared to how long it takes when the proper technique is used.

-This is another technique called the "ion-electron method."
+This is another technique called the "oxidation number method."
 I plan to ignore it.

 V. Some Definitions

 Oxidizing Agent - that substance which oxidizes somebody else.
 It is reduced in the process.

 Reducing Agent - that substance which reduces somebody else.
 It is oxidized in the process.

 It helps me to remember these definitions by the opposite nature of what happens.
 By that, I mean the oxidizing agent gets reduced and the reducing agent gets oxidized.